 What Happened When We All Stopped

-Goodall recently narrated a short film based on the illustrated children’s book “What Happened When We All Stopped” (2020).
-The book, written by best-selling author Tom Rivett-Carnac, sends a message of hope as lockdown lifts in certain parts of the world.
+In 2020, Goodall narrated a short film based on the illustrated children’s book What Happened When We All Stopped (2020).
+The book, written by best-selling author Tom Rivett-Carnac, also sends a message of hope and empowerment and was first published as lockdown restrictions lifted in certain parts of the world.

-His story encourages conversations with young people about climate change in the post-pandemic recovery period.
+What Happened When We All Stopped encourages conversations with young people about climate change, specifically within the post-pandemic recovery period.
 Carnac aims to empower and educate, showing children that what happens next is something they can affect.

-Goodall says she hopes the children’s book inspires people “of all ages” to play their part in healing the harm humans have inflicted on the natural world.
+Goodall says she hopes that the children’s book inspires people “of all ages” to play their part in healing the harm humans have inflicted on the natural world.
 “So that together we can create a new future,” she continues.
 “We must find a way of living in harmony with nature so that both may thrive.”

 “I’ve often considered it strange that the most intellectual creature ever to walk the earth is destroying its only home,” adds Goodall.

-Like much of the rest of the world, Goodall is currently working from home due to coronavirus.
+Like much of the rest of the world, Goodall is currently working from home due to the coronavirus.
 But that’s not slowing her down.
 “I’ve never been as busy in my entire life,” she says.
-Along with “What Happened When We All Stopped,” Goodall has been working on various interviews and podcasts.
+Along with What Happened When We All Stopped, Goodall has been working on various interviews and podcasts.

 “One last thing,” she says.
 “Here’s my teacher.”
-Describing his intelligence and sensitivity, Goodall explains that his friendship first shaped her perception of animals.
-“He told me the professors were wrong, and I needed that reassurance.”
+Describing his intelligence and sensitivity, Goodall explains that his friendship is what first shaped her perception of animals as a young person.
+“He told me the professors were wrong, and I needed that reassurance,” she continues.

 “When everybody else laughed at my idea of going to Africa she just said: ‘well if you really want this you’re going to have to work awfully hard.
 Take advantage of every opportunity, and if you don’t give up maybe you’ll find a way.’
 Which is what I have said to children all around the world,” says Goodall.